fab

 result = ursa.load(daq_run=43861)

-module attemps to do a few things for you.
+The fab.magic module attempts to do a few things for you.
 By importing config, it looks for a

 in the current directory or in one of its parents.
 It uses the first one it finds.
 The beamtime